meng3540/jetsonNano-Kevin_Jacob_Teddy/README.md

 Our proposed solution will use a webcam connected to the Jetson.
 This will feed images into Python, which will be picked up by OpenCV.
 Some image processing may be applied to the image to aid in inference, and then the image will be passed to the YOLOv8 pre-trained model.
 This model will return the detected objects and their locations on screen.
 Implementing some more OpenCV code will allow us to draw boxes around the detected objects and label them.

 JetPack includes Jetson Linux with bootloader, Linux kernel, Ubuntu desktop environment, and a complete set of libraries for acceleration of GPU computing, multimedia, graphics, and computer vision.
-It also includes samples, documentation, and developer tools for both host computer and developer kit, and supports higher-level SDKs such as DeepStream for streaming video analytics, Isaac for robotics, and Riva for conversational AI.
+It also includes samples, documentation, and developer tools for both the host computer and developer kit, and supports higher-level SDKs such as DeepStream for streaming video analytics, Isaac for robotics, and Riva for conversational AI.

 Setting up the edge device will be performed by flashing the Jetpack SDK onto an SD card.
 The Jetson will be connected via a serial connection over USB which will allow for the first-time setup to be completed.
 We have used a terminal emulator like PuTTY (Serial, speed 115200, with the right COM port) to connect to the Jetson Nano for the initial setup.
-Once the Linux environment was set up and run for the first time, we were able to connect a keyboard, mouse and monitor to continue setting up YOLO on our Jetson Nano.
+Once the Linux environment was set up and run for the first time, we were able to connect a keyboard, mouse, and monitor to continue setting up YOLO on our Jetson Nano.

 ## 3. Set up prepare